pyth-network/governance/docs/councils/price-feed/election/Harnaik-DL.md

   - Continent: Europe

 - Motivations to participate in the Price Feed Council
-  - To ensure robustness and reliability of new and existing price feeds on the oracle
+  - As a previous council member with experience in raising key proposals, significant contributions have been made toward optimizing the network's performance and launching new price feeds.
+The aim is to continue deliver new price feeds onto the network, ensuring they meet the highest standards of reliability in terms of accuracy, uptime, and quality.
-  - Ensure price feeds have passed the relative conformance tests within Pythtest before going live in Pythnet.
-This is to prevent the risk of price deviation and correlated errors within Pythnet
+  - Committed to supporting the oracle's expansion into new markets and diverse asset classes, enabling the network to benefit from a broader range of assets.
-  - To support the oracle's expansion into additional markets and diverse asset classes
+  - Focused on onboarding new data providers and accelerating the deployment of reliable price feeds.
+Ensuring all new price feeds undergo rigorous conformance testing, preventing price deviations and correlated errors, thereby enhancing the robustness of the network.

 - Relevant Experience
-  - 2+ Years worth experience as a key contributor to Pyth within the price feed process and technical integration of new publishers
+  - Over 3 years as a key contributor to Pyth, specialising in the price feed process, Pythnet validator management and the technical integration of new data publishers.
-  - 10+ Years experience working across multiple tradfi and crypto native firms, offering trade and technical support across all asset classes
+  - More than 10 years of experience across both traditional finance (TradFi) and crypto-native firms, providing expert trade desk and technical support across a wide range of asset classes.
-  - Effectively managed global teams, ensuring alignment of price feed strategies with respect to volumes and liquidity across multiple venues
+  - Effectively led global teams to achieve seamless integration of price feeds and publishers, ensuring optimal alignment of price feed strategies with trading volumes and liquidity across various venues.